-To get out of motion detection mode press , then let go the Power button.
+To get out of motion detection mode simply press the Power button.

 If you would like to extend battery life you might consider and external battery or power source.
-Here’s my external battery rated at 4000mAh:
+Here’s a photo of my external solar charged battery rated at 4000mAh:

 I hope you found this article helpful.
 In a future post i’de like to show results of some IR photography and perhaps some experiments integrating the camera with a Raspberry Pi.